Nikurwt/Car-Sales-dashboard---PowerBi/README.md

 ![Car sales dashboard](https://github.com/Nikurwt/Car-Sales-dashboard---PowerBi/blob/main/Screenshot%202024-10-17%20204249.png)

 # Disclaimer
 This project is not my original work.
-It was adapted from a project tutorial found on YouTube, created by [Data Tutorials].
-You can view the original project here: [(https://youtu.be/aK7M0gAR_sg?si=vc69q3lqs2LYyM92)].

 I have used this project for educational purposes, to enhance my understanding of Advancve Dax functions.
 All credit for the original concept and code goes to the original creator.

 # Project Overview: